Resources

 Key information for members and volunteers

-Useful Forms
+Useful Documents

 What we can do: Climate Action in Chesterfield

 In the lead-up to COP26 (the world conference on climate change hosted by the UK in 2021), we gathered together a series of ideas, local examples and bold solutions to help spark action on change, rooted here in the local area.
 These ideas remain powerful starting points for action now.
 We’ve included these in our resources page so you can explore them at your own pace.
+Please note we’re developing this section and will have it fully resourced later this year.

 🏘️ Zero Carbon Housing

 How can we design and build homes that are truly fit for the future?
+This session explored what it means to achieve zero carbon in housing - and how to make it affordable, scalable, and realistic.
+These notes from the discussion:

 Explore how developers like Positive Homes and Pure Haus are building to zero carbon standards.

-Learn about the role of energy efficiency, design, and materials in cutting housing emissions.
+Consider the role of energy efficiency, design, and materials in cutting housing emissions.

 🚲 Zero Carbon Transport

-The case for publicly owned and free public transport
+The case for publicly owned and free public transport made by groups like We Own It

 Local access to e-bikes and inclusive cycling with Inclusive Pedals

-🍎 Zero Carbon Food
+🍎Zero Carbon Food

-Our food system has a huge role in climate change — but also big potential for solutions.
+Our food system has a huge role in climate change - but also big potential for solutions.
+Read our notes from the discussion to:

 📚 Educating for Zero Carbon